ezekg/channy/README.md

 ```

 #### Join a channel
 Join a channel.
-This will automaticcaly create the channel if it doesn't already
+This will automatically create the channel if it doesn't already
 exist. `join` takes a channel name and callback function and returns
 `void`.